antijob/neuro-parser/README.md

 Then add settings to .env file
 ```
 TELEGRAM_BOT_TOKEN=
-TELEGRAM_BOT_NAME=
-TELEGRAM_BOT_URL=
 ```
 * TELEGRAM_BOT_TOKEN - Token from BotFather
-* TELEGRAM_BOT_NAME - name that you gave to the bot
-* TELEGRAM_BOT_URL - url for web hooks.
-Is's should be endpoint on your site, by defauls it - yoursite.com/bot/

-In local machine you should have tunnel for webhook.
-You can create this with [ngrok](https://dashboard.ngrok.com)

-`ngrok http --host-header=rewrite report.local:80`

-Don't, forget to use ngrok https domain in `TELEGRAM_BOT_URL=` env variable.
-Example:

-`TELEGRAM_BOT_URL=https://21a0-91-151-136-184.ngrok-free.app/bot`.
-Don't forget update container.

-To manually register your web hook address on Telegram servers you can run that command

-`python3 manage.py set_webhook`

-After that you need to create new telegram chat and add bot there.
+Then you need to create new telegram chat and add bot there.
 That's all bot remember that group and will send notifications there.
 If you want receive notifications only for some of existing categories use command ```/categ``` for bot settings.
 Also you can go to Django admin and check Bot section to explore channels that are saved.

 Thank you for your contributions to the Neural Parser project!